Naturhistoriska/birdscanner/README.md

 ![Workflow](doc/workflow/Diagram1.png)

-The current version is made for running on "Uppmax" (compute clusters Rackham and Snowy, <https://www.uppmax.uu.se>).
+The current version is made for running on "UPPMAX" (compute clusters Rackham and Snowy, <https://www.uppmax.uu.se>).

-The workflow is managed by the `make` program, and tasks are send to compute units using the SLURM batch system implemented on Uppmax.
+The workflow is managed by the `make` program, and tasks are send to compute units using the SLURM batch system implemented on UPPMAX.

 ## Prerequisites

 The workflow is tested on GNU/Linux (Ubuntu 18.04 and CentOS 7), and uses standard Linux (bash) tools.
-The current version is aimed for running on Uppmax, and hence it will load necessary software using the `module` system.
+The current version is aimed for running on UPPMAX, and hence it will load necessary software using the `module` system.
 In addition, the software `plast` needs to be installed **by the user** from the developer's site.
 Please see section [Software used](#software-used) below.

 ## Results

-Individual gene files (fasta format) for each `genome` are written to the folder `out/<genome>_nhmmer_output/`.
+Individual gene files (fasta format) for each `genome` are written to the folder `birdscanner/out/<genome>_nhmmer_output/`.
+A set of unaligned data matrices can also be extracted and are written to folder `birdscanner/genes/`.

 ## Further analysis